RobotsAndPencils/json-github-editor/README.md

 - [json-editor](https://github.com/jdorn/json-editor)
 - [jsondiffpatch](https://github.com/benjamine/jsondiffpatch)

 The core idea here could probably be a single, static web page, but there are a few reasons that it isn't.
 First is that in order to keep OAuth secrets, well, secret, a server performs the final request to GitHub to get an access token instead of the browser.
 Gatekeeper and micro-github both provide turnkey solutions to this problem.
-The second reason, and why it's a rendered template instead of a non-static web page, is because this allows some parts of the page to be configurable as a more general solution.
+The second reason, and why it's a rendered template instead of a static web page, is because this allows some parts of the page to be configurable as a more general solution.

 ## How do I help?